 - Many are surprised to find that Comic Party was based off an H-game, considering the original anime was quite clean (rated PG in most countries) and contained almost no fanservice.
 (Some of the bonus OVAs and the sequel Revolution series do add some brief nudity, but no sex.)

-Anime whose artists are/were hentai material creators
+Anime and Manga whose artists are/were hentai material creators

 - Osamu Tezuka, the creator of Astro Boy and Kimba the White Lion, once made an X-Rated hentai in 1970 called "Cleopatra: Queen Of Sex".
 And when Tezuka's daughter unlocked his work desk after his death, she found many unfinished sketches.
 Several of these drawings were R/NC-17 rated, including some that could only be described as "furry porn".